RicardoJBarrios/kuocli/packages/commons/src/generators/gitlint/README.md

 > Adhere the workspace to a git commit convention.

 This generator adds and configures [commitlint](https://commitlint.js.org/), [husky](https://typicode.github.io/husky/#/) and [commitizen](http://commitizen.github.io/cz-cli/) in the workspace to force the use of [conventional commits](https://www.conventionalcommits.org/) on git commits.
+It also configures the repository to use [gitf-low](https://github.com/nvie/gitflow) as git's branching model.

+> :warning: If you want to use gitflow it is necessary to install it first.
+[Installation instructions](https://github.com/nvie/gitflow/wiki/Installation) for all operating systems can be found in their repository.

 Running `git commit` displays a prompt that guides the user to complete a git commit containing all the needed items configured in the linter, and uses `husky` to ensure that those rules are followed.